Oscar Needs a Library Card

 “Yes, ma’am, I do” said Oscar, looking down.
 He still didn’t trust her, no matter what Gabby said.
 “I’m sorry I’ve been taking your books home with me.”

 “Oscar, would you like your very own library card?” asked Mrs. Stone.
 “We have a lot more books inside than there are in the return bin.
 You can pick out anything you want, whenever the school is open.
-I’ve even talked to the principal, who has gotten you your very own special visitor pass.”
+I’ve even talked to the principal, who has gotten you your very own special visitor pass.
+Or if you’re still a little shy, you can come after school gets out!”

 Oscar’s head snapped up, and his eyes flapped open and almost popped right out of his head!
 “Wowwee zowwee, would I ever!
 Do you really mean it?”

 “Yep!” said Mrs. Stone.
-“You just have to promise to get your books yourself, instead of taking ones that other people have turned in.”
+“You just have to promise to get your books yourself, instead of taking books that other people have turned in.”

 “I promise!” said Oscar.
 That day, he made a new friend in Mrs. Stone, realized he could trust his other new friend Gabby, and checked out 9 books he’d never read before.
 And from that day on, Gabby never ever had another late fee, and Oscar never ever stole another book.